16 Top App Makers to Create Your Own Mobile App – Without a Single Line of Code!

 While my wife was toying with the idea of creating a mobile app for her museum website, we took the opportunity to try out some of the best app makers on the market.
 There really is no shortage of companies offering this kind of service; we easily found more than 30.

-Update 23 Feb 2015: the app has been launched, check it out here.
+Update: the app has now been launched, check it out here.

 Mobile App Makers in 100 Seconds